minhpascal/mercurial/README.md

 1. Get access to market data from yahoo
 2. Plug-in strategies
-3. Consolidate output of multiple strategies based on their weighting (not finished yet)
+3. Consolidate output of multiple strategies based on their weighting
+4. Backtest the strategies
-4. Execute trades via Interactive Brokers
+5. Execute trades via Interactive Brokers
-5. Analyze your portfolio and compare to benchmark (S&P)
+6. Analyze your portfolio and compare to benchmark (S&P)

 There are multiple components to Mercurial: